Javagedes/udp_netmsg/README.md

 - [ ] Maybe? add functionality to just get the most recently received net message for when message order (of different structs) matter.
 - [ ] Set up the netmessenger such that it starts up during the ::start() method of the builder helper and automatically stops itsself when it loses scope
 - [ ] Allow user to decide what Endianness that data is sent as.
+- [ ] Change the way messages are stored so that user can chose to either get the next message in time received or get it by message type.
+Issue with providing the data to the user.
+We can store it as just a long vec of (u32,SocketAddr, Vec<u8>).
+Then we can get them in order or filter them With maybe a map that only returns the correct ones based off the u32 identifier.